hashicorp/consul/website/source/docs/platform/k8s/servers-outside-kubernetes.html.md

   - "provider=my-cloud config=val ..."
 ```

-In most cases, `externalServers.hosts` will be the same as `client.join`, however both keys must be set because
+In most cases, `externalServers.hosts` will be the same as `client.join`, however, both keys must be set because
 they are used for different purposes: one for Serf LAN and the other for HTTPS connections.
 Please see the [reference documentation](https://www.consul.io/docs/platform/k8s/helm.html#v-externalservers-hosts)
-for this value for more info.
+for more info.
 If your HTTPS port is different from Consul's default `8501`, you must also set
 `externalServers.httpsPort`.

 ## Configuring ACLs